 - One sample of written work, PREPARED FOR ANONYMOUS REVIEW

-- TOEFL or IELTS scores required for international applicants who are non-native English speakers unless you are a citizen of a country where the national language is English, or you have graduated from an accredited institution of higher education in the United States or from an institution where both the language of instruction is English and the official national language of the country in which the institution is located is English.
+TOEFL, IELTS, or Duolingo scores are required for international applicants who are non-native English speakers unless you are a citizen of a country where the national language is English, or you have graduated from an accredited institution of higher education in the United States or from an institution where both the language of instruction is English and the official national language of the country in which the institution is located is English.

 Note: For international applicants, the required minimum TOEFL score is 90 (with at least a score of 22 in all of the four sections of speaking, listening, reading and writing).
-TOEFL scores submitted must not be more than two years old.
 The required minimum IELTS score is 7.0 (with at least 6.5 in each of its four sections).
-IELTS scores submitted must not be more than two years old.
-Make sure to take the TOEFL or IELTS in time for official scores to be reported by the January 10 deadline.
+The required minimum Duolingo score is 110.
+Make sure to take the TOEFL, IELTS, or Duolingo English Test in time for official scores to be reported by the January 10 deadline.
+Test scores submitted must not be more than two years old.